 Devices with more than one meter:

-We look for the serial number in eAuto and the meters required to compare what emailed meters are being pushed in.
-IF at least one of the required meters is greater than previous and remaining are same or greater than previous, we will push in ALL meters.
-If all meters are show ZERO increase, NONE of the meters will push into eAuto.
+We look for the serial number in eAuto and the meters required to compare what DCA meters are being pushed in.
+IF at least one of the required meters is greater than previous, we will push in ALL meters.
+If all meters are less than previous, NONE of the meters will push into eAuto.

 * * *

 You also have an On Demand SSRS Report to review what has pushed in that day and what has had errors that day.
+Select on Incoming Source at a time, can not run report for multiple.
 This is essentially a duplicate to the daily email sent to those emails listed on your ID398 subscription.